 - Fraudulent or scam applications.
 There is a high volume of mobile applications that involve either cloud mining, learn-to-earn, or play-to-earn opportunities.
 Unfortunately, not all of the applications listed within app marketplaces are legitimate with several Bitcoin scams in the past.
 A user needs to be extremely careful and thoroughly research an application before it is used.

 - Small return for the effort.
 After the efforts involved with mining Bitcoin through a phone, returns are likely to be small in comparison to other methods.
 Even for miners that utilize specialized components and equipment to build their own ASIC mining rigs, others may opt to simply invest and purchase BTC rather than competing to earn BTC block rewards.
+This is particularly the case for hobby mining where the rig is not running 24/7.

 Frequently Asked Questions